GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::{dropdown} Adding DEA Landcover to QGIS

+There are two options for adding DEA Lancover to QGIS.

+1. Adding the web service
+2. Uploading the downloaded individual tif files

+**Adding the web service:**

 *(for the time dimension to work you need version 3.22+)*

 From the drop down menus at the top select `Layer` > `Add Layer` > `Add WMS/WMTS Layer`